ghgamble/May2016DemoCode/week4/ajax/ajax.md

 ####HTTP Methods (the most common HTTP "verbs")

-Pair up with the person next to you.
-We are going to spend the next 10 minutes researching the four most common HTTP methods and then we will discuss as a group.

 **GET**
 * GET requests ask a server for data and do not modify the data on the server.